-Berean Builders provides guides if you want to synchronize my elementary science courses with your history program at berean-builders.com/history, but we think that process is a bit difficult and not all that beneficial.
+Berean Builders provides guides if you want to synchronize my elementary science courses with your history program at bereanbuilders.com/history, but we think that process is a bit difficult and not all that beneficial.
 After all, history progressed at a steady pace, but science did not.
 It started out slowly and then gained a lot of momentum as the Christian worldview developed.
 It gained even more momentum as technology developed.
-Science in the Ancient World covers about 2,100 years of history, while the next book in the series covers only 200 years, and the next book covers only 100 years.
+Science in the Ancient World covers about 2,100 years of history, the next book covers only 200 years, and the remaining two books cover only 100 years each.
+The final book should also cover only about 100 years.
 The final book should also cover only about 100 years.
 Your history program's pace isn't anything like that.
 We think the best thing you can do is cover history and science so that my courses are always reviewing what the students have already learned from their history program.
 That way, science will serve as a reminder of what was already covered in history.